Post-Pandemic Predictions on Ed Tech

 Prediction #3: Alternative education will thrive.

 The past decade has shown us that education and learning are no longer confined to the four walls.
-With YouTube and platforms like Coursera, edX, Skillshare, and my, learning can be done anytime, anywhere, and at your own pace.
+With YouTube and platforms like Coursera, edX, Skillshare, and My, learning can be done anytime, anywhere, and at your own pace.

-There are also so many new careers that were not present before, and thus, aren’t trained for in schools.
+There are also so many new careers that were not present before and, thus, aren’t trained for in schools.
 Professions like vlogging or social media influencers are things you don’t earn certificates for–but they are authentic, viable career options.

 We see that technology has paved the way for these new roles to emerge and how these roles can best be filled.